Palus, Maharashtra

-Palus is a city and municipal council in sangli district.Palus is developed city in Sangli district.
-City have best industrial zone, steel firms, foundries and Machine shop.
+Palus is a city and municipal council in sangli district.

 In Palus, Grapes production is also done on a very large scale and grapes of Palus are widely known.
 The grapes here are also sold abroad.

 Grapes are grown here using new technologies and different methods.

+Demographics

+Palus taluka had a population of 164,909, entirely in rural areas.
+The sex ratio is 933 females per 1000 males and the literacy rate is 86.11%.
+16,700 were under 6 years of age.
+Scheduled Castes and Scheduled Tribes make up 11.15% and 0.71% of the population respectively.

+At the time of the 2011 census, 94.27% of the population spoke Marathi and 2.93% Hindi as their first language.